 Evaluation of Patients with Virologic Breakthrough

 In general, a rise in the HBV DNA level (virologic breakthrough) is the first sign of viral resistance and it precedes any biochemical breakthrough or symptomatic flare in hepatitis by weeks to months (Figure 2).
 Initial virologic breakthrough usually consists of low-level viremia (because the resistant HBV mutants have decreased replication fitness), but with continued treatment, compensatory mutations develop that can restore replication fitness and result in progressive increases in HBV DNA levels.
 Patients with virologic breakthrough should first be questioned about their medication adherence.
 If a major problem with adherence is identified, we recommend making a strong effort to help the patient remedy this situation and then reassess HBV DNA levels 12 weeks later.
 If virologic breakthrough has occurred under optimal adherence, or if elevated HBV DNA levels persist after increased adherence efforts, then testing for HBV resistance should be performed to confirm antiviral resistance.
 Genotypic resistance assays are the most commonly used resistance test in this setting.
 Several commercial genotypic assays are available that use hybridization technology (such as the line probe assay) or direct PCR sequencing.
-Reliable performance of these assays requires a HBV DNA level greater than 1000 copies/ml.
+Reliable performance of these assays requires a HBV DNA level greater than 200 IU/ml or 1000 copies/ml.

 Resistance Profiles with Nucleoside Antiviral Agents